 To review the petition, please see the link below.

-The proposal is also available for in-office examination and review Monday thru Friday (except holidays) between 8:30 am to 4:30 pm at the following location:
+The petition is also available for in-person examination and review Monday through Fridays (except holidays) between 8:30 am and 4:30 pm at the following location:

 The Administrative Office for Magisterial District Judges